 The trading price of our ADSs has been and may continue to be subject to wide fluctuations.
-Effective on April 11, 2019, we adjusted the ratio of our ADSs to ordinary shares from one ADS representing two ordinary shares to one ADS representing ten ordinary shares.
-During the year of 2021, the trading prices of our ADSs on the Nasdaq Capital Market ranged from \$1.42 to \$6.94 per ADS, and the last reported trading price on May 12, 2022 was \$1.20 per ADS.
+Effective on December 9, 2022, we consolidated every forty of the authorized (whether issued or unissued) shares of each class of par value of US\$0.001 each in the capital of our company into one share of the same class of par value of US\$0.04 each, or the Share Consolidation.
+Upon the Share Consolidation, the ratio of our American Depositary Receipts representing ordinary shares of our company was amended from one ADS representing 10 ordinary shares to one ADS representing one ordinary share.
+During the year of 2023, the trading prices of our ADSs on the Nasdaq Capital Market ranged from \$0.56 to \$1.87 per ADS, and the last reported trading price on December 29, 2023 was \$0.83 per ADS.
 The aforementioned trading prices have not been adjusted for the ADS ratio change.
 The price of our ADSs may fluctuate in response to a number of events and factors including, changes in the economic performance or market valuations of other advertising companies, conditions in the air travel media industry and the sales or perceived potential sales of additional ordinary shares or ADSs.

 In addition, the securities market has from time to time experienced significant price and volume fluctuations unrelated to the operating performance of particular companies.
-These market fluctuations may also have a material adverse effect on the market price of our ADSs.
+These market fluctuations may also have a material adverse effect on the market price of our ADSs